kevbite/kevbite.github.io/_posts/2021-08-01-syncing-files-between-openmediavault-and-microsoft-azure-blob-storage-with-rclone.md

 az storage account create –-name stmybackupf722170c -–resource-group rg-my-backup -–location WestEurope –-sku Standard_LRS
 ```

-This will create us our storage account named `stmybackupf722170c` in the resource group `rg-my-backup` that has a SKU which provides Locally Redundant Storage.
-There's many other [types of SKUs](https://docs.microsoft.com/en-us/rest/api/storagerp/srp_sku_types) to pick from so it's worth picking one that suits your requirements.
+This will create us our storage account named `stmybackupf722170c` in the resource group `rg-my-backup` that has a SKU which provides [Locally Redundant Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage).
+There is a range of [SKU types](https://docs.microsoft.com/en-us/rest/api/storagerp/srp_sku_types) to pick from so it's worth picking one that suits your requirements.

 To authenticate our requests later on with Rclone, let's just grab the access keys for our storage account.